 A VoIP handset may be used at the business, or for remote working from a home office.
 Minor security changes need to be made to allow the phone to connect back through the Internet to the office phone system, but once established, it becomes part of the office system, as though it was there.
 Having the ‘extension’ at your home-office allows you to be part of the same call groups and queues that run at the business.
 Calls between extensions use the Internet and are free of charge.
 This also allows you to place outgoing calls through the business ‘trunk lines’ and therefore there are no accounting or staff expenses issues.

 Soft-phones on PC’s and laptops:

 A software phone app’ can be loaded onto a PC, Mac or laptop – as a ‘clone’ of your business extension phone – to use WiFi or Ethernet to make or take calls to or from your phone system through the Internet.
-The PC’s mic’ & speakers can be used, or you might like a headset (corded or cordless), instead.
-App’s like this will ring in conjunction with your desk-phone at work, and your membership of ring groups and call queues etc. will still be valid.
-Internal calls between extensions are free, and external calls go via the business phone lines and make the accounts simple.
-These app’s are an integrated part of your 3CX or Yeastar system solution – so implementation costs are minimal.
+The laptop/PC’s mic’ & speakers may be used, or you might like a headset (corded or cordless), instead.
+App’s like this will ring in conjunction with your desk-phone at work, and your extension’s membership of ring groups and call queues etc. will still be valid.
+Internal calls between extensions are free, and external calls go via the business phone lines and make call billing simple.
+These app’s are already an integrated part of your 3CX or Yeastar system solution – so implementation costs are minimal.
 A soft-phone app’ on a laptop is an ideal remote working tool for road-warrior sales staff too …

 Simultaneously ring your mobile: